-PED 1812 Project Adventure 1 credit - Fall Only
+PED 1812 Project Adventure

 This is an introductory physical education course which involves innovative warm-up and conditioning exercises, exotic games, group cooperation, personal and group initiative problems and basic skills.
 Spotting and trusting activities are used throughout "Project Adventure."
 Outcomes are: an increase in the participant's sense of personal confidence, increased joy in one's physical self in being with others, increased familiarity and identification with the natural world.